gillyb/sensitive/README.md

 It basically has all the kibana code in it, which will be cleaned out hopefully, along with the sense plugin code, but it doesn't run as a server, and doesn't use any ports on your computer.

+### Why is this better than the chrome extension ?
+There are guides on the internet about how to install sense as a chrome extension, like it was released a long time ago.
+There are a few small problems with this though - The biggest problem is that the auto-complete doesn't work with the newer elasticsearch query DSL features included in ES 2 and above.
+In addition, I prefer running it as a native app which isn't related to my chrome, and doesn't act as a tab.

 ### Running from the source code
 * Install [nodejs](https://nodejs.org/en/)
 * Download the 'Sensitive' source code